-- A carbon removal activity shall at least have a neutral impact on or generate co-benefits for all the following sustainability objectives: - (a) climate change mitigation beyond the net carbon removal benefit referred to in Article 4(1); - (b) climate change adaptation; - (c) sustainable use and protection of water and marine resources; - (d) transition to a circular economy; - (e) pollution prevention and control; - (f) protection and restoration of biodiversity and ecosystems.
+- 1. An carbon removal activity shall at least not significantly harm have a neutral impact on, of and may generate co-benefits for, all any of the following sustainability objectives: - (a) climate change mitigation beyond the net carbon removal benefit and net soil earbonemission reduction benefit referred to in Article 4(1) and (1a); - (b) climate change adaptation; - (c) sustainable use and protection of water and marine resources; - (d) transition to a resource efficient and circular economy; - (e) pollution prevention and control;

-- For the purposes of paragraph 1 of this Article, a carbon removal activity shall comply with minimum sustainability requirements laid down in the certification methodologies, set out in the delegated acts adopted pursuant to Article 8.
+- (f) protection and restoration of biodiversity and ecosystems, including soil health and fertility, as well as avoidance of land degradation. - 2.
+For the purposes of paragraph 1 of this Article, an earbon removal activity shall comply with minimum sustainability requirements laid down in the certification methodologies, set out in the delegated acts adopted pursuant to Article 8.
 The sustainability requirements shall be in line with relevant Union legislation. - 3.
 Where an operator or group of operators reports co-benefits that contribute to the sustainability objectives referred to in paragraph 1 of this Article beyond the minimum sustainability requirements referred to in paragraph 2 of this Article, they shall comply with the certification methodologies set out in the delegated acts adopted pursuant referred to in Article 8.
 The certification methodologies shall incentivise as much as possible the generation of co-benefits going beyond the minimum sustainability requirements, in particular for the objective referred to in paragraph 1, point (f) of this Article.